 The COVID-19 vaccines are highly effective.
 However, just like some other vaccines, health officials have found that there has been a gradual decline in protective antibodies over time.
 This has been observed in adults who had their primary series many months ago.
 It is important to know that the decline is gradual and that your primary series will keep you well protected until you get a booster dose.

-To ensure a high level of protection is maintained, the province offers COVID-19 booster shots to everyone age 12 and older who want one and who received their second dose six or more months ago.
+To ensure a high level of protection is maintained, the province offers COVID-19 booster shots to everyone age 12 and older who want one and who received their second dose nine or more months ago.
 Pregnant people are eligible to receive a booster shot eight weeks after their second dose.

 Both Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) vaccines will be used for boosters.
 If you had the one-dose Janssen vaccine for your primary series, you will be invited to receive an mRNA vaccine eight weeks later for your booster shot.